solana-foundation/developer-content/content/courses/onchain-development/anchor-cpi.md

 #### CPI accounts

-One of the main things about `CpiContext` that simplifies cross-program invocations is that the `accounts` argument is a generic type that lets you pass in any object that adopts the `ToAccountMetas` and `ToAccountInfos<'info>` traits.
+One of the key features of `CpiContext` is that the `accounts` argument is generic, allowing you to pass in any object that implements the `ToAccountMetas` and `ToAccountInfos<'info>` traits.

-These traits are added by the `#[derive(Accounts)]` attribute macro that you've used before when creating structs to represent instruction accounts.
-That means you can use similar structs with `CpiContext`.
+These traits are added by the `#[derive(Accounts)]` attribute macro you've used before for instruction accounts.
+This means you can use similar structs with `CpiContext`.

 This helps with code organization and type safety.

 #### Invoke an instruction on another Anchor program

-When the program you're calling is an Anchor program with a published crate, Anchor can generate instruction builders and CPI helper functions for you.
+When calling another Anchor program with a published crate, Anchor can generate instruction builders and CPI helper functions for you.

 Simply declare your program's dependency on the program you're calling in your program's `Cargo.toml` file as follows: